 - What if staff don't want to return to the workplace?
 What if we, or employees, want to make homeworking a permanent arrangement?

-You should have a homeworking policy that sets out your approach to the issues associated with homeworking in light of coronavirus.
+You should have a homeworking policy setting out your approach to the issues associated with homeworking in light of coronavirus.
 If you already have a homeworking policy, you may need to adapt this or consider producing a separate 'temporary COVID-19 homeworking policy'.
 We have an example temporary homeworking policy.

-In a normal homeworking arrangement, you would agree with the employee at the outset who will be responsible for meeting the various costs associated with homeworking (perhaps in line with any homeworking policy you have).
+In a normal homeworking arrangement, you would agree with the employee at the outset who will provide equipment and be responsible for meeting any other costs associated with homeworking, perhaps in line with any homeworking policy you have - the position for long-term homeworking is discussed on our main Homeworking page.

 However, in the current situation, many employees will not have worked from home before.
 If this is the case, and you are now asking them to work from home, you should provide the equipment they need for this, such as a laptop / computer; mouse; keyboard.
 You should ensure they have all the equipment they need to work safely - so, for example, if an employee needs an ergonomic mouse for health and safety reasons, you should meet the cost of this.